 Dedham Vale is a designated Area of Outstanding Natural Beauty (AONB) it covers an area of 90km 2 on the Suffolk / Essex border.
 Further information is available in the cottage information folder.

-We will also continue to support community projects.
+We will continue to support local community projects.

 Claire & Eugene